 Primary Residence

-If inherited by spouse or children who continue to reside in the property, the property transfer is exempt from IHGT.
+If inherited by spouse or children who continue to reside in the property, the property transfer may qualify for a reduced fixed rate of mortgage and cadastral tax – see below.

 This applies only to one primary residence per beneficiary.